Drive sales on autopilot with ecommerce-focused featuresSee Features

 Shopify data shows that 69.57% of online shoppers abandon their carts.
 This is where you can step in with dynamic ads and return them to their journey to complete their purchase.

 Show the right product ads to the people who have shown an interest in them earlier on.
 Don’t forget to adapt the message according to your segment (recent buyers, abandoned carts, highly-engaged, etc.).
 For the Black Friday period, you should also allow a higher frequency for your BFCM ads than you normally do.

 #5 Build engaging creative and ad copy

 Also, don’t forget that video content is still the king and the most engaging ad format.
-Maintain the visual and textual appeal in both your ads and the video to ensure that your audience is highly engaged.
+Maintain the visual and textual appeal in both your BFCM ads and the video to ensure that your audience is highly engaged.

 At this point, you should not introduce new color palettes or drastically new designs that can stop your customers from quickly recognizing your brand amongst lots of other ads.
 Including numbers in your ad headlines makes it more likely that users will click on it.
 In general, when users see numbers it makes it easier to understand offers.

 That being said, it’s important to remember that you’ll need to provide real value (not clickbait) with your ad offers in order for people to take action.
 Make sure your ad copy emphasizes how your product will help your audience (and ensure that your product can deliver on these promises).
 If this seems too complicated, you can use tools to generate your ad copy.

 Add social proof to your Black Friday Facebook ads to help create trust and contribute to higher engagement rates.

 You should also make sure to split test your Facebook ad elements before you assign a large budget to a single ad variation.

 And lastly, don’t forget about personalization, holiday carousel frames, and using different overlays.